Camilo Egas: Career in Ecuador and Indigenismo

-In 1926, Egas once again returned to Ecuador, playing a pivotal role in forming the Indigenist Movement.
-Other indigenists artists include Diógenes Paredes, Bolívar Mena Franco, Pedro León, Eduardo Kingman, and Oswaldo Guayasamín.
+In 1926, Egas returned again to Ecuador and played a prominent role in the local modern art scene.
+Other Ecuadorian artists associated with Indigenismo included Diógenes Paredes, Bolívar Mena Franco, Pedro León, Eduardo Kingman, and Oswaldo Guayasamín.
 The Indian theme seen in his work was related to the rise of Socialism and the constitution of Marxist parties in Latin America.
-In 1926, Egas opened and founded the first privately owned gallery in Quito and Ecuador's first art periodical journal, Hélice (Helix)., referencing the modernist art magazines he had encountered in Paris.
-The magazine included literature, short stories, cartoons, and art opinions.
-Ecuadorian author Pablo Palacio published his short story Un hombre muerto a puntapiés in Hélice magazine in 1926.
+He founded Quito's first private art gallery and established Hélice, regarded as Ecuador's first art journal.
+The magazine published literature, criticism, cartoons, and short fiction, including Pablo Palacio's story Un hombre muerto a puntapiés.